| Ottawa - Locks 1 to 8

-Colonel By's original plan was to run the canal from the Ottawa locks to the Notch of the Mountain.
-From there it would follow a route similar to the present course of the canal but intersect the Rideau River at the foot of Three Rock Rapids (at the foot of Peter's Gully - about 270 metres north (downstream) of the present Hogs Back dam).
-He then planned to run a canal cut around Three Rock Rapids (Hogs Back), put three detached locks into Gloucester Snie (a flood channel that ran around the east side of Three Island Rapids) - bypassing Three Island Rapids (at the head of today's Mooneys Bay) and returning to the Rideau River in the still water above Three Island Rapids (so a few hundred metres south (upstream) of today's Mooneys Bay).
+Colonel By’s original plan was to run the canal as an excavated cut from the Beaver Meadow straight to the Notch of the Mountain.
+From there it would follow a route similar to the present course of the canal but intersect the Rideau River at the foot of Three Rock Rapids (at the foot of Peter's Gully – about 270 metres north (downstream) of the present Hogs Back dam).
+He then planned to follow a modified version of Samuel Clowes' proposal, to run a canal cut around Three Rock Rapids (Hogs Back), put three detached locks into Gloucester Snie (a flood channel that ran around the east side of Three Island Rapids) – bypassing Three Island Rapids (at the head of today's Mooneys Bay) and returning to the Rideau River in the still water above Three Island Rapids (a spot a few hundred metres south (upstream) of today's Mooneys Bay).
 He soon abandoned this plan, likely due to the difficulties in excavating canal cuts in bedrock and adopted the route we see today, intersecting the Rideau River at the head of Three Rock Rapids (Hogs Back).

 The Building of the Locks